nsacyber/Windows-Secure-Host-Baseline/Compliance/README.md

 ### Standalone Scan with PowerShell

 The Test-Compliance command in the [Scripts\Compliance.ps1](./Scripts/Compliance.ps1) file can be used to verify system compliance against any of the above listed .audit files.
 This powershell script makes it simple to scan a single standalone system and verify a configuration has been applied correctly.
-The following will execute a compliance check locally.
+The following instructions can be used to execute a compliance check locally.

 1. Open a PowerShell prompt as an administrator
 2. Change directory to the Compliance\Scripts directory (e.g. cd Secure-Host-Baseline\Compliance\Scripts)